Quincy's Quest

 Quincy's Quest is a 1979 British family film directed by Robert Reed, and starring Tommy Steele, Mel Martin and Charles Morgan.
 A version was first shown on television on 23 December 1962 as The Tommy Steele Show: Quincy's Quest.

-Plot summary
+Plot

-In a department store the unwanted toys are set to be destroyed.
-One of the rejects, a doll named Quincy, goes on a quest to find the store Santa Claus who is the only person who can save them.
+In a department store, unwanted toys are set to be destroyed.
+One of the rejects, a doll named Quincy (Tommy Steele), embarks on a quest to find Santa Claus, the only person who can save them.
+The first room Quincy enters is for costume dolls, where he meets Mr. Perfect, who is disgusted by the fact Quincy is a reject.
+Quincy then explains (through song) why he is happy being such.